kfitz/plannedobsolescence/wp-content/plugins/wordfence/readme.txt

 Wordfence Security is now Multi-Site compatible and includes Cellphone Sign-in which permanently secures your website from brute force hacks.

 = WORDFENCE WORDPRESS SECURITY FEATURES =

+= WordPress Firewall =
+* Web Application Firewall stops you from getting hacked by identifying malicious traffic, blocking attackers before they can access your website.
+* Threat Defense Feed automatically updates firewall rules that protect you from the latest threats.
+Premium members receive the real-time version.
+* Block common security threats like fake Googlebots, malicious scans from hackers and botnets.

 = Blocking Features =
 * Real-time blocking of known attackers.
 If another site using Wordfence is attacked and blocks the attacker, your site is automatically protected.